n0value/mob-lang/README.md

 # Moblang
-A simple interpreted language written in python and [sly](https://sly.readthedocs.io/en/latest/sly.html)
+A simple interpreted language written in python with [sly](https://sly.readthedocs.io/en/latest/sly.html) library

 # Important
 This language is not meant for programming, right now this language have simple arithmatic operators and variables.
 Also the language is full of bugs.